elestilo/el./CLI/WC-CLI-Commands.md

 <h4>--page</h4>
 <p>Current page of the collection.</p>
 <h4>--per_page</h4>
 <p>Maximum number of items to be returned in result set.
-Defaults to all items.</p>
+Defaults to 100 items.</p>
 <h4>--search</h4>
 <p>Limit results to those matching a string.</p>
 <h4>--after</h4>